How to cope with stress at work

-While some workplace stress is normal, excessive stress can interfere with your productivity and impact your physical and emotional health.
-And your ability to deal with it can mean the difference between success or failure.
-You can't control everything in your work environment, but that doesn't mean you're powerless - even when you're stuck in a difficult situation.
-Finding ways to manage workplace stress isn’t about making huge changes or rethinking career ambitions, but rather about focusing on the one thing that's always within your control: you.
+While stress at work is normal, excessive stress can affect productivity and physical and emotional health.
+Your ability to handle stress can be the difference between success and failure.
+You can't control everything in your work environment, but that doesn't mean you're powerless - even if you're in a difficult situation.
+Finding ways to deal with stress at work doesn't mean making big changes or rethinking career ambitions, but rather focusing on the one thing that's always in your control: you.

-For workers everywhere, the troubled economy may feel like an emotional roller coaster.
-"Layoffs" and "budget cuts" have become bywords in the workplace, and the result is increased fear, uncertainty, and higher levels of stress.
-Since job and workplace stress increase in times of economic crisis, it’s important to learn new and better ways of coping with the pressure.
+For workers everywhere, work may feel like an emotional rollercoaster.
+"Layoffs" and "budget cuts" have become buzzwords in the workplace, resulting in increased anxiety, insecurity, and higher levels of stress.
+As stress in the workplace and in times of economic crisis increases, it is important to learn new and better ways to deal with pressure.

-Your emotions are contagious, and stress has an impact on the quality of your interactions with others.
-The better you are at managing your own stress, the more you'll positively affect those around you, and the less other people's stress will negatively affect you.
+Your emotions are contagious, and stress has an impact on your interactions with others.
+The better you can manage your own stress, the more you will have a positive impact on those around you, and the less stress from other people will have a negative impact on you.

-You can learn how to manage job stress
+You can learn how to cope with stress at work

-There are a variety of steps you can take to reduce both your overall stress levels and the stress you find on the job and in the workplace.
-These include:
+There are a number of steps you can take to reduce both your overall stress levels and the stress you experience at work and at work, including:

-- Taking responsibility for improving your physical and emotional well-being.
+- Take responsibility for improving your physical and emotional well-being.

-- Avoiding pitfalls by identifying knee jerk habits and negative attitudes that add to the stress you experience at work.
+- Avoid pitfalls by recognizing knee-jerk habits and negative attitudes that increase the stress you experience at work.

-- Learning better communication skills to ease and improve your relationships with management and coworkers.
+- Learn better communication skills to facilitate and improve your relationships with management and employees.

-Tip 1: Recognize warning signs of excessive stress at work
+Tip 1: Detect warning signs of excessive stress at work

-Signs and symptoms of excessive job and workplace stress
+Signs and symptoms of excessive stress at work

 - Apathy, loss of interest in work